rubysur/introduccion.a.rails/introduccion_a_rails.md

 hyperlink based on text to display and where to go - in this case, to the path for posts.

-Let's add links to the other views as well, starting with adding this "New Post" link to `app/views/posts/index.html.erb`, placing it above the `<table>` tag:
+Let's add links to the other views as well, starting with adding this "New Post" link to `app/views/posts/index.html.erb`, placing it above the `<!-- <table> -->` tag:

 ```erb
 <%= link_to 'New post', :action => :new %>